 For centuries, nursing had been considered a role for women, and today, the occupation is still largely filled by females.
 But things are changing.

 What’s behind such growth?
-This article examines the factors that are drawing more men to the field, including the national nursing shortage, significant career opportunities, and focused recruitment efforts to bring more men to nursing.
+This article examines the factors that are drawing men to the field, including the national nursing shortage, significant career opportunities, and focused recruitment efforts to bring more men to nursing.

 National Nursing Shortage